misiektoja/spotify_monitor/docs/quick-start.md

 <a id="new-here-run-the-setup-wizard"></a>
 ## New here?
 Run the setup wizard

-The fastest way to get started is the interactive setup wizard.
-It asks a few simple questions about who to monitor, how to connect to Spotify and whether you want alerts by email or webhook.
+First complete one method on the [Installation](installation.md) page.
+The fastest way to configure that installation is the interactive setup wizard.
+It asks who to monitor, how to connect to Spotify and whether you want alerts by email or webhook.
 Before saving, you can review the summary and edit any setup section without losing the other answers.
-Discarding all answers requires a separate confirmation.
-It then saves a ready-to-run configuration for you while private values stay in `.env`.
+It then saves a ready-to-run configuration while private values stay in `.env`.
 For local installs the wizard can also check the setup and start monitoring immediately.

-Before running the Docker Compose setup command on Linux, export `SPOTIFY_MONITOR_UID="$(id -u)"` and `SPOTIFY_MONITOR_GID="$(id -g)"` as shown in the [Docker section](usage.md#main-application-docker-image).
+Before running the Docker Compose setup command on Linux, export `SPOTIFY_MONITOR_UID="$(id -u)"` and `SPOTIFY_MONITOR_GID="$(id -g)"` as shown under [Install with Docker Compose](installation.md#docker-compose).

 Use the command that matches how you run the tool: